tyleraadams/locations-map-exercise/README.md

 Use whatever other tools you think are best to accomplish the requirements below (for example, local component state using `setState()`, Redux, MobX, etc).

 We're primarily interested in seeing how you structure and implement a small JavaScript project so there is no requirement to spend a lot of time on styling (though it should be presentable).
 However, if CSS is your strength, feel free to make it beautiful!
-We estimate this should take somewhere between 2-3 hours to complete.
+We estimate this exercise take somewhere between 2-3 hours to complete.

 # Instructions

 1. Fork this repository.
 2. Install dependencies with `npm install` or `yarn`.
 3. Run `npm start` or `yarn start`.
 This should start a webpack dev server, and the app should be accessible at `http://localhost:8080/`
-4. When you're done, please open a pull request and send us an email letting us know you're dong.
+4. When you're done, please open a pull request and send us an email letting us know you're done.

-If you have any problems getting the app started or dependencies installed, please let us know.
+If you have any problems getting the app started or installing the dependencies, please let us know.

 # Location Data